Skip to content

 The system will continue using the old capping settings for messages sent via the legacy Send Push form.

-How does Global frequency capping affect API-based messaging?
+How does Frequency capping affect API-based messaging?

 API messages will also be subject to global capping.
 If you want API messages to ignore capping, include the necessary parameters in the CreateMessage API request.